When it’s the right time, knowing how to ask for a promotion the right way increases your chances of success... Read

-This study by the University of Leuven predicts job losses in the UK could be around 140,000 for a soft Brexit and 526,000 for a hard Brexit.
+This study by the University of Leuven predicted job losses in the UK could be around 140,000 for a soft Brexit and 526,000 for a hard Brexit.

 Many of these job losses stem from companies moving abroad; a study by the CIPD, a professional body for HR, revealed that 1 in 5 businesses say they are considering relocating their business outside of the UK due to Brexit.

 And there have already been thousands of jobs lost directly due to our imminent departure from the EU.

-I preparation for Brexit and potential losses associated, Barclays Bankhave moved £166 billion of assets to Ireland - creating 150 new jobs in Dublin rather than in the UK.
+In preparation for Brexit and potential losses associated, Barclays Bank moved £166 billion of assets to Ireland - creating 150 new jobs in Dublin rather than in the UK.

-Some industries in particular are not Brexit-proof and are suffering; the travel/tourism and automotive industries for example.
+Some industries in particular were not Brexit-proof and were suffering pre-Covid; the travel/tourism and automotive industries for example.